PTMahlangu/Google_Calendar_API/README.md

 # Google_Calendar_API
- Simple python application that makes use of Google Calendar API to create/book and cancel appointment
+Python booking application that make use of Google Calendar API to book and cancel appointment.